ansible/ansible/README.md

 ===================

 Ansible works off an inventory file (/etc/ansible/hosts or overrideable with -i).
-Hosts can be listed by IP or hostname, and groups are supported with square brackets:
+Hosts can be listed by IP or hostname, and groups are denoted with square brackets:

 Example: